-When last week Grand Minister, Babs Fashola (SAN), claimed his now famous incapacity to revamp the Nigerian electric power sector was partly due to the inadequacies of Nigeria’s population census agency, he knew he was lying.
+When last week Grand Minister, Babs Fashola (SAN), claimed his now-famous incapacity to revamp the Nigerian electric power sector was partly due to the inadequacies of Nigeria’s population census agency, he knew he was lying.
 Another grand act of blamocracy engendered by the Buhari administration.
 Nigeria’s electric power problems are primarily that of money (investment) and transparency (incorruptibility); it has nothing whatsoever to do with population census.
 Fashola did not even have to lie about Nigeria’s electricity development backwardness even though he lied about giving Nigerians an ‘electricity miracle’ in just 18 months if President Muhammadu Buhari won the 2015 general elections.
 Any fiens?

 Does Fashola’s ministry have even just $5 billion to invest, a quarter of the minimum sum required to revamp the sector?

 One of the big lies trumpeted of the electric power sector in Nigeria is the spectacle of “installed capacity”.
 For over 40 years Nigeria has been struggling hopelessly with 6000 MW installed capacity.
-Installed capacity is generation capacity of the sector.
+Installed capacity is the generation capacity of the sector.
 Capacity is only a potential and does not automatically translate in electricity delivered to end-users.
 Despite Nigeria’s installed capacity Prof J B Akarakiri published a paper in 1999 in Energy titled ‘Private Electric Power Generation as an Alternative in Nigeria’.
-The paper was just three pages but its implications were visionary and devastating; Nigeria should forget about the centralised electric power National Grid for its constant and sustainable electricity supplies; people should opt to their own generators if they wanted stable or on-demand supplies of electricity.
+The paper was just three pages, but its implications were visionary and devastating; Nigeria should forget about the centralised electric power National Grid for its constant and sustainable electricity supplies; people should opt to their own generators if they wanted stable or on-demand supplies of electricity.
 Less than a year after the publication, Nigeria witnessed it’s first “zero installed capacity moment”, total national blackout.

 Fashola has had a few “zero installed capacity moments” of his own since he became the Grand Minister.

-In a properly run society every regulator like energy corporations conducts its own customer-based census.
+In a properly run society, every regulator like energy corporations conducts its own customer-based census.
 It is called market research.
 Guinness Nigeria plc knows how many customers it has and uses it to determine growth areas, supply chain approaches, marketing strategies and more.
-It even uses such information to determine how many people are not drinking Guinness stout because they drink Star, Gulder, Trophy or others beers.
+It even uses such information to determine how many people are not drinking Guinness stout because they drink Star, Gulder, Trophy or other beers.
 If Guinness data management cannot be handled by itself, it would outsource the job to a reputable market research firm like RMS.

 Fashola’s advisers should tell him the difference between per capita and per customer in market/sector analysis or planning.

 What is the solution to the problem of electricity in Nigeria, many would ask? $20 billion and meticulously transparent oversight; any other technical explanations will have to start from here on.
 Where will Fashola find the money and are there enough honest personnel to get the job done?
 Environmental campaigner, Nnimmo Bassey, has persistently highlighted in the media how Nigeria loses over $1 billion annually in uncollected gas flaring penalties from oil production companies operating in Nigeria and also over $5 billion annually in tax fraud from oil services companies.
 That amounts to over $6 billion annually lost to the Nigerian purse; legitimate and deserved money.
-This money if honestly collected and invested can clean up the Niger Delta and completely revamp the electric power sector in just 5 years.
-This is not Fashola’s problem but his boss, Buhari, is Minister of Petroleum.
-For all his anticorruption messianics he has done nothing about this particular fraud and inertia.
+This money if honestly collected and invested, can clean up the Niger Delta and completely revamp the electric power sector in just five years.
+It is not Fashola’s problem but his boss, Buhari, is Minister of Petroleum.
+For all his anticorruption messianics, he has done nothing about this particular fraud and inertia.

-Fashola does not have to be dishonest about the truly horrendous state of electric power in Nigeria.
+Fashola does not have to be dishonest about the deplorable state of electric power in Nigeria.
 He unwitting inherited a disaster.
 And he can keep his blamocratic excuses for election time.
 Nigerians should know the realities of their electric power sector even though it is not pretty and “change” is faraway.